agentify-sh/safeexec/README.md

 It intercepts dangerous commands (like `rm -rf` or `git reset --hard`) and enforces an interactive **confirmation gate** via a real terminal input.
 This prevents pipes/non-interactive execution from bypassing safety checks.

+> **Note:** SafeExec no longer edits `/etc/*` or shell dotfiles automatically.
+Older versions injected `case` blocks into zsh/bash init files and caused parse errors on some setups.
+Current versions rely on shims + (macOS) Homebrew git shim, and optional hard mode on Ubuntu/Debian/WSL.

 ---

 ## 🛡️ Features